- Very light

 SEE ALSO: 10 best tablets you can buy

 It’s not just the weight that has been reduced.
 The iPad Air is also much thinner and narrower than the iPad 4, while keeping the same screen size.
-At just 7.5mm thin it really shouldn’t feel as solid as it does, only the Sony Xperia Tablet Z is thinner at this screen size.
+At just 7.5mm thin it really shouldn’t feel as solid as it does, only the Sony Xperia Tablet Z is thinner at this screen size, but that tablet suffers from it by feeling a little flexible.

 The screen bezels have also slimmed down significantly, which makes the iPad Air 16mm narrower than before.
 Slim bezels are sometimes a mixed blessing.
 Yes, they make the tablet more compact, but an accidental thumb on a corner of the screen can hit a link or cause the screen to be inoperable.
-We’ve experienced it plenty of times on phones and tablets, but the iPad Air’s screen is designed to ignore offending thumbs and we didn’t experience a single issue while testing.
+We’ve experienced it plenty of times on other tablets and phones, but the iPad Air’s screen is designed to ignore an errant thumb and we haven't experienced a single issue with it.

 SEE ALSO: 10 best Windows 8 laptops and tablets